Servas International

-Servas International ("we serve (peace)" in Esperanto) is a non-profit organization providing a hospitality exchange service.

-Servas is a nonprofit member organization that builds peace and cross-cultural understanding through day visits or overnight home stays among members who share information about themselves, to help ensure accountability.
+Servas International ("we serve (peace)" in Esperanto) is a non-profit organization providing a hospitality exchange service to build peace and cross-cultural understanding through day visits or overnight home stays among members.

 It was founded in 1949, in the aftermath of World War II, by Bob Luitweiler and other Danish students as an international network for people to meet and where suitable, to be offered a short stay, as part of the peace movement.

-The organisation may now be described as a platform, part of a gift economy.
+The organization may now be described as a platform, part of a gift economy.
 Members can be both hosts and travellers, and hosts do not charge for lodging.
 Members pay an annual fee to the organization, which is determined locally by country.
 There is an international executive and each country has an elected board or committee to manage membership (including interviews for new applicants), determine membership fees, organise social events, support various peace-related activities.

-Servas is owned by an accredited Non-governmental organization and has been affiliated with the United Nations since 1973.
+Servas is owned by an accredited Non-governmental organization and has been affiliated with the Economic and Social Council of the United Nations since 1973.

-Servas and the UN together for peace

-Servas has had observer status in the UN since 1973.
-There is a team of Servas members in New York, Vienna and Geneva who follow the negotiations in various commissions.

-The Human Rights Council is meeting in Geneva.
-Servas and other non-governmental organizations participate in this body with written and oral statements on its current issues.